English cricket team in Bangladesh in 2009–10: 1st Test

 Graeme Swann's 10 wickets in the first Test resulted in him rising to second place in the ICC's Test bowling rankings.

 The teams remained in Chittagong for the first Test, in which England gave Test debuts to Finn and Carberry.
 Bangladesh's preparations for the match were disrupted when middle-order batsman Hasan announced his retirement from international cricket two days earlier, and although Jahurul Islam was called into the squad to replace him, it was Aftab Ahmed who took his place in the team for the Test.
 Bangladesh won the toss, and made "among the most unfathomable calls", putting England into bat on a surface that looked certain to deteriorate.
 Cook capitalised on the decision, being "barely troubled" as he remained 158 not out at the close of the first day, having faced 244 balls.
 Debutant Carberry out-scored Cook early on, but fell on 30 going for an ambitious sweep against Mahmudullah.
 His wicket brought in Jonathan Trott who scored slowly but confidently until he was wrongly dismissed on 39.
 A bouncing ball hit his helmet and was caught by wicket-keeper Rahim, prompting the umpire to give him out caught.
 Pietersen, who had been struggling against left-arm spin bowling, adjusted his style of play during his innings, staying more leg-side of the ball.
 He scored 99 runs, falling just short of a century when he was bowled by left-arm spinner Razzak.
 Collingwood, who scored 145 runs, and Ian Bell, who added 84 runs, increased the run rate during the second day to propel England to 599 for 6, at which point they declared, half an hour before the tea interval.

 England took advantage of bowling at their hosts before tea, with Broad dismissing Kayes and Siddique with bouncers.
 Shortly after the break, Swann claimed the wicket of Aftab Ahmed in his first over; caught at short leg.
 Bangladesh had lost three wickets with only 51 runs scored, but a partnership of 94 by Iqbal and Mahmudullah brought their side back into the match.
 Mahmudullah was caught in the slips just after reaching his half-century, and his captain Shakib Al Hasan followed before the end of the day.
 Iqbal was dismissed in the third over of the following day, and nine overs later Shahadat Hossain was also dismissed, leaving Bangladesh 416 runs behind with only three wickets remaining.
 Thoughts of a quick victory were quashed by a Bangladesh record partnership for the eighth-wicket by Rahim and Naeem Islam, who added 113 runs together.
-Rahim played defiantly, batting for 152 balls to reach score his 79 runs, and was described by ESPNcricinfos Andrew McGlashan as a "lesson to the more impetuous of his team-mates".
+Rahim played defiantly, batting for 152 balls to reach score his 79 runs, and was described by Cricinfos Andrew McGlashan as a "lesson to the more impetuous of his team-mates".
 The partnership was eventually broken by a run out by Carberry, and Bangladesh added no more runs for the final two wickets to finish on 296: over 300 runs behind.